davengeo/middle-patch/README.md

-This is part of the experiment of protocol patching done with
+This is part of the experiment of protocol patching between pouchdb replication mechanism and couchbase sync-gateway